zaidhafeeez/open_wiki/wiki_articles/articles_Articles_with_example_Python_programming_language_code/Generator_computer_programming.md

 # Generator (computer programming)

-## Article Metadata
+## Metadata

-- **Last Updated:** 2024-12-15T04:26:50.724402+00:00
+- **Last Updated:** 2024-12-10 16:05:10 UTC
 - **Original Article:** [Generator (computer programming)](https://en.wikipedia.org/wiki/Generator_(computer_programming))
 - **Language:** en
 - **Page ID:** 572997

 ## Summary
 In computer science, a generator is a routine that can be used to control the iteration behaviour of a loop.
 All generators are also iterators.
 A generator is very similar to a function that returns an array, in that a generator has parameters, can be called, and generates a sequence of values.
-However, instead of building an array containing all the values and returning them all at once, a generator yields the values one at a time, which requires less memory and allows the caller to get started
+However, instead of building an array containing all the values and returning them all at once, a generator yields the values one at a time, which requires less memory and allows the caller to get started processing the first few values immediately.
+In short, a generator looks like a function but behaves like an iterator.
+Generators can be implemented in terms of more expressive control flow constructs, such as coroutines or first-class continuations.
+Generators, also known as semicoroutines, are a special case of (and weaker than) coroutines, in that they always yield control back to the caller (when passing a value back), rather than specifying a coroutine to jump to; see comparison of coroutines with generators.

 ## Categories
+This article belongs to the following categories:

 - Category:All articles needing additional references
 - Category:Articles needing additional references from July 2007